Roshniid/Job-Application-API/README.md

-# REST API powered by Spring-Boot
+# REST API using Spring-Boot

 Used : Spring Data JPA,Hibernate,H2 database + Spring Security and Postman for testing